To begin with, let's take a look at the all-important fees involved with trading, including:

-The spreads on Markets.com are variable, which means they will fluctuate within a range depending on market volatility.
+Markets.com’s spreads are variable, which means they will fluctuate within a range depending on market volatility.
 While this won't bother you too much if you're a long-term trader, it could prove problematic for short-term traders.

-Markets.com will charge a currency conversion fee of 0.3% if the currency of your account is different than the quoted currency of the underlying asset.
+Markets.com will charge a currency conversion fee of 0.3% of your account’s currency is different from the quoted currency of the underlying asset.
 For Share-Dealing, the conversion fee is 0.5%.